 Tuesdays, 7:30–8:30 p.m.

 On Tuesday nights, bring your yoga mat, a towel and water to Polk Bros Park for free outdoor yoga in the park, featuring a rotating cast of Chicago’s best yoga instructors.
 These yoga classes are for the novice through advanced yogis, and are suitable for all ages.
 See full class schedule here.

 All programming in Polk Bros Park is free and open to the public, as part of Navy Pier’s commitment to raising its profile as a mission‐driven cultural organization, with continued focus on offering dynamic and eclectic experiences through meaningful partnerships and programs.
 Navy Pier cultural and community programming is supported by the Polk Bros Foundation.
-For more information on this and other special offerings at the Pier, visit navypier.com.
+For more information on this and other special offerings at the Pier, visit navypier.org.
 (Navy Pier, 600 E. Grand Avenue)

 Top photo courtesy of Heidi Zieger Photography.
 Other photos courtesy of Navy Pier.